 White Collar Crimes

 Technically known as corporate crimes, white collar crimes are financially motivated, nonviolent crimes committed by businesses and government professionals.
-Typical white collar crimes include:
+Some white collar crimes include these.

 Capital crimes are punishable the death penalty called the "Death Sentence."
 That is a government sanctioned practice whereby the state executes a convicted felon.
 Crimes punishable by death are known as capital crimes, capital offenses or capital felonies.
-They commonly include serious crimes such as:
+They commonly include serious crimes.